-Volkswagen (VW) is one of the world''s largest automobile manufacturers.
+Volkswagen is one of the world's largest automobile manufacturers.
 The company is headquartered in Wolfsburg, Lower Saxony, Germany.
-Volkswagen is the original marque within the Volkswagen Group, the company includes Audi, Bentley Motors, Bugatti Automobiles, Automobili Lamborghini, SEAT, Škoda Auto and heavy goods vehicle manufacturer Scania.
-Volkswagen translated in German means "people''s car" It got its name in 1933, when Adolf Hitler declared his intentions for a state-sponsored "Volkswagen" program.
+Volkswagen translated in German means "people’s car" It got its name in 1933, when Adolf Hitler declared his intentions for a state-sponsored "Volkswagen" program.
 Hitler required a basic vehicle capable of transporting two adults and three children at 100 km/h (62 mph).
-The "People''s Car" would be available to citizens of the Third Reich through a savings scheme at 990 Reichsmark, about the price of a small motorcycle.
+The "People’s Car" would be available to citizens of the Third Reich through a savings scheme at 990 Reichsmark, about the price of a small motorcycle.

 VW expanded its product line in 1961 with the introduction of several Type 3 models, which were essentially body style variations (Fastback, Notchback, Squareback) based on Type 1 mechanical underpinnings, and again in 1969 with the larger Type 4 (also known as the 411 and 412) models.
 These differed substantially from previous vehicles, with the notable introduction of monocoque/unibody construction, the option of a fully automatic transmission, electronic fuel injection, and a sturdier powerplant.
 Volkswagen added a "Super Beetle" (the Type 113) to its lineup in 1971.

-Volkswagen was in serious trouble by 1973 VW''s ownership of Audi / Auto Union proved to be the key to the solution - with its expertise in front-wheel drive, and water-cooled engines which Volkswagen so desperately needed to produce a credible Beetle successor.
+After being in serious trouble by 1973 VW's ownership of Audi / Auto Union proved to be the key to the solution - with its expertise in front-wheel drive, and water-cooled engines which Volkswagen so desperately needed to produce a credible Beetle successor.
 Audi influences paved the way for this new generation of Volkswagens, known as the Passat, Scirocco, Golf and Polo.

-Though the VW Group already had their presence in India with Škoda Auto, Volkswagen introduced the Passat and Touareg with TDI engine to India''s automobile market in September 2007.
-The Volkswagen plant in Chakan occupies a total area of over 575 Acres, with buildings covering about 115 thousand square metres, which means, the total premises is 2 kms.
+Founded in 2007, Volkswagen entered the Indian market with the Passat sedan followed by the Jetta.
+The company has a manufacturing facility in Chakan spread over 575 acres, with buildings covering about 115 thousand square metres, which means, the total premises is 2 km.
 The plant was built with an investment commitment of INR 3800 Crores (580 million Euros) by Volkswagen India Pvt.
 Ltd. It is the largest investment by a German company to date in the Indian growth market.
 The plant has a production capacity of 110,000 vehicles a year.
 The construction of the plant commenced in 2007 and has been built in a record time of 17 months.
-Full-fledged production has taken off at the plant with the production of the Skoda Fabia in May 2009, followed by a Polo based model in December 2009.
+Full-fledged production has taken off at the plant with the production of the Skoda Fabia in May 2009, followed by the company’s small car the Polo in December 2009.
 Volkswagen later introduced a C segment challenger, the Vento, which was based on the Polo.
 In the coming years Volkswagen is planning to gain a larger pie of the Indian market and will be introducing more products.
 The Polo and Vento are locally manufactured, but the engine and transmissions are still imported.
 The company assembles the Jetta, Passat through the Completely Knocked Down unit (CKD) route.